-Grade 8’s theme of conservation and social just has them working closely with the Begawan Foundation to re-establish the critically endangered Bali Starling into the wild in one thematic unit.
+Grade 8’s theme of conservation and social justice has them working closely with the Begawan Foundation to re-establish the critically endangered Bali Starling into the wild in one thematic unit.
 Later in the year, another unit focuses on how they can make a difference in the large-scale deforestation in Indonesia to clear land for palm oil production.
-Meanwhile, the Quest project sees each student forge an individual service-learning project of his or her own design.
+Meanwhile, the Quest project sees each student forge an individual service-learning project of his or her own design

 8) Global Connections: Our students are in contact with students all over the world toshare learning projects and foster cross-cultural exchange.
 From live radio interviews with students in Melbourne, Australia to share conservation projects, to Skype conference calls with students in Hawaii to compare and contrast jungle ecosystems, to blogging with students in Australia, Canada, and Brazil to discuss global issues and their solutions, Green School’s middle school is making connections.

 C.O.R.A.L.
 Fridays (Community Out Reach and Active Learning)